 - A. TOTAL POINTS EARNED.
 The Association will make annual awards based upon the number of points earned by an individual horse during that year's competition in each of the events in which points are awarded at APHA approved shows (excluding APHA World Shows). - B. MINIMUM TEN (10) POINTS TO QUALIFY.
-To qualify for any of the Honor Roll titles, trophies or certificates, the horse must have earned at least ten (10) points in that event during the year (excluding APHA World Shows). - C. TROPHY OR PLAQUE TO CURRENT YEAR'S HIGH-POINT EARNER.
+To qualify for any of the Honor Roll titles, trophies or certificates, the horse must have earned at

+- least ten (10) points in that event during the year (excluding APHA World Shows). - C. TROPHY OR PLAQUE TO CURRENT YEAR'S HIGH-POINT EARNER.
 The horse which earns more points during a year than any other horse has earned in that event will be the year's High-Point earner for that event and an appropriate trophy or plaque will be awarded to the horse's owner.
-EXAMPLE: Honor Roll Cutting Horse, or Honor Roll Western Pleasure Horse. - D. CERTIFICATE FOR HIGH-POINT HORSE OF THE OTHER TWO SEX DIVISIONS.
-The High-Point individual horse of the other two sex divisions for each event during the year will be so designated and an appropriate certificate shall be prepared and mailed to the owners of said horses.
-EXAMPLE: if Honor Roll horse is a mare, the other two sex divisions would be Honor Roll Cutting Stallion and Honor Roll Cutting Gelding. - E. HALTER HONOR ROLL.
+EXAMPLE: Honor Roll Cutting Horse, or Honor Roll Western Pleasure Horse. - D. HALTER HONOR ROLL.
 In halter, the horse that earns the most points during the year in each sex division will receive an appropriate trophy or plaque.
 EXAMPLE: Honor Roll Stallion, Honor Roll Mare, Honor Roll Gelding.
-Exception: Color Class. - F TOP TEN POINT EARNERS OF EACH EVENT.
-Each of the top ten point earning Yearlings, Two-Year-Old, Three-Year-Old, Four-Year-Old and older and Performance halter mares, stallions and geldings; Two-Year-

-Old Western Pleasure and Hunter Under Saddle; Three-Year-Old Western Pleasure and Hunter Under Saddle; Junior Western Pleasure; Senior Western Pleasure; and other respective Junior and Senior Performance classes for the year in each event will be so designated and an appropriate certificate shall be prepared and mailed to the owners of said horses.
+Exception: Color Class. - E. TOP TEN POINT EARNERS OF EACH EVENT.
+Each of the top ten point earning Yearlings, Two-Year-Old, Three-Year-Old, Four-Year-Old and older and Performance halter mares, stallions and geldings; Two-Year-Old Western Pleasure and Hunter Under Saddle; Three-Year-Old Western Pleasure; Senior Western Pleasure; and other respective Junior and Senior Performance classes for the year in each event will be so designated and an appropriate certificate shall be prepared and mailed to the owners of said horses.
 Exception: Junior and Senior Preliminary Working Hunter.
 Tabulation will be based on age of horse, not class description, due to combining and splitting of classes.
 Example: Honor Roll Junior (Event) Horse and Honor Roll Senior (Event) Horse.